A PATENT SYSTEM FOR THE 21ST CENTURY

 As a result, patents are being more zealously sought, vigorously asserted, and aggressively enforced than ever before.
 There are many indications that firms in a variety of industries, as well as universities and public institutions, are attaching greater importance to patents and are willing to pay higher costs to acquire, exercise, and defend them.
 The workload of the U.S. Patent and Trademark Office has increased several-fold in the last few decades, to the point that it is issuing approximately 100 patents every working hour.
 Meanwhile, the costs of acquiring patents, promoting or securing licenses to patented technology, and prosecuting and defending against infringement allegations in the increasing number of patent suits are rising rapidly.

 First, maintaining consistent patent quality is important but difficult in fast-moving fields.
 Over the past decade, the quality of issued patents has come under frequent sharp attack, as it sometimes has in the past.
 One can always find patents that appear dubious and some that are even laughable – the patent for cutting and styling hair using scissors or combs in both hands.
 Some errors are unavoidable in a system that issues more than 160,000 patents annually, and many of those errors will have no economic consequence because the patents will not be enforced.
 Still, some critics have suggested that the standards of patentability have been lowered by court decisions.
-Other observers fault the USPTO’s performance in examining patent applications, variously attributing the alleged deterioration to inadequate time for examiners to do their work, lack of access to prior art information, perverse incentives to grant patents rather than carefully evaluate applications, and inadequate examiners’ qualifications.
+Other observers fault the USPTO’s performance in examining patent applications, variously attributing the alleged deterioration to inadequate time for examiners to do their work, lack of access to prior art information, perverse incentives to grant rather than reject patents, and inadequate examiners’ qualifications.

 What are the costs of uncertainty surrounding patent validity in areas of emerging technology?
 First, uncertainty may induce a considerable volume of costly litigation.
 Second, in the absence of litigation, the holders of dubious patents may be unjustly enriched, and the entry of competitive products and services that would enhance consumer welfare may be deterred.
 Third, uncertainty about what is patentable in an emerging technology may discourage investment in innovation and product development until the courts clarify the law, or inventors may choose to incur the cost of product development only to abandon the market years later when their technology is deemed to infringe.
 In sum, greater certainty about patent validity would benefit innovators, technological followers, and consumers alike.

 Second, differences among national patent systems continue to result in avoidable costs and delays.
 In spite of progress in harmonizing the U.S., European, and Japanese patent examination systems, important differences in standards and procedures remain, ensuring search and examination redundancy that imposes high costs on users and hampers market integration.
-In 2003 it was estimated to cost as much $750,000 to $1 million to obtain comprehensive worldwide patent protection for an important invention, and that figure was increasing at a rate of 10 percent a year.
+It is estimated to cost as much $750,000 to $1 million to obtain comprehensive worldwide patent protection for an important invention, and that figure is increasing at a rate of 10 percent a year.
 Important differences include the following: Only the United States gives preference to the “first to invent” rather than the “first to file.”
 Only the United States requires that a patent application disclose the “best mode” of implementing an invention.
 U.S. law allows a grace period of one year, during which an applicant can disclose or commercialize an invention before filing for a patent, whereas Japan offers a more limited grace period and Europe provides none.

 Third, some U.S. practices seem to be slowing the dissemination of information.
 In the United States there are many channels of scientific interaction and technical communication, and the patent system contributes more to the flow of information than does the alternative of maintaining technical advances as trade secrets.
 There are nonetheless features peculiar to the U.S. patent system that inhibit information dissemination.
 One is the exclusion of a nontrivial number of U.S. patent applications from publication after 18 months, an international norm since 1994.
 A second U.S. idiosyncrasy is the legal doctrine of willful infringement, which can require an infringer to pay triple damages if it can be demonstrated that the infringer was aware of the violated patent before the violation.
 Some observers believe that this deters an inventor from looking at the patents of possible competitors, because knowledge of the patent could later make the inventor subject to enhanced damages if there is an infringement case.
 This undermines one of the principal purposes of the patent system: to make others aware of innovations that could help stimulate further innovation.

 Fourth, litigation costs are escalating rapidly and proceedings are protracted.
 Surveys conducted periodically by the American Intellectual Property Law Association indicate that litigation costs, millions of dollars for each party in a case where the stakes are substantial, are increasing at double digit rates.
-At the same time the number of lawsuits in District Courts is increasing.
+At the same time the number of lawsuits in District Courts is increasing

 Fifth, access to patented technologies is important in research and in the development of cumulative technologies, where one advance builds on one or several previous advances.
 Faced with anecdotes and conjectures about restrictions on researchers, particularly in biotechnology, we conducted a modest survey of diverse participants in the field to determine whether patent thickets are emerging or access to foundational discoveries is restricted.
 We found very few cases although some evidence of increased research costs and delays and much evidence that research scientists are largely unaware of whether they are using patented technology.
 During our study, the Court of Appeals for the Federal Circuit ruled that university researchers are not shielded by the common law research exception against infringement liability.
 This combination of circumstances – ignorance of intellectual property on the one hand and full legal liability on the other – represents an exposure that universities are not equipped to eliminate by the kinds of due diligence performed by companies and investors.